weiyango/weiyango/Unnamed/Reference/Phonetics.md

 C stands for consonant and V for vowel.
 The first C is termed C1, and the second C is termed C2.
 The next syllable's C1 is termed C3.

+C2 and C3 cannot be the same.
-SS Rule: C2 is allowed to be anything else except - or L, if C3 is L. Otherwise, it could only be either M, N or L.
+If C3 is L, C2 can be anything except - or L itself.
+If C3 is NOT L, C2 can only be M, N or L.

+See also: Writing.